 In gathering information from an applicant, avoid discrimination.
 An employer cannot single out individuals based on gender or ethnicity for certain types of questioning.
 For example, an employer who asks only African-American or Hispanic males younger than 35 if they have a record of criminal convictions, or who checks the references only of employees who are of Asian ancestry and were not born in the United States, is likely engaging in discriminatory hiring practices.
 The best practice is to use the same hiring process for all applicants to the same job.

 - Verify past employment.
 Even though most employers will only verify position and dates of employment, a prospective employer can often tell by the tone of voice what the former employer thinks of the employee.
-A prospective employer should consistently ask previous employers whether the applicant is eligible for rehire.
+A prospective employer should consistently ask previous employers whether the applicant is eligible for rehire at their former job.